-Observe again how the same rule-an immediate exertion of divine power when divine power immediately exerted is necessary and only then -is observed by the Son of God, when he sojourned, in the form of a servant, among men.
-Two examples are sufficient of a rigid adherence to the rule.
+., Observe again how the same rule-an immediate

+exertion of divine power when divine power immediately exerted is necessary, and only then-is observed by the Son of God, when he sojourned, in the form of a servant, among men.
+Two examples are sufficient of the rigid adherence to the rule.
 A father brought his son to him, who from a child had been under the power of a deaf and dumb spirit, that the Saviour might set him free.
 The spirit at the command of the Son of God "came out of him;" but left him lying along like one dead, so that some of the spectators thought he was dead.
 Did Jesus command him to rise?
 No: created agency can do the rest.
 He put forth his hand and lifted him up.
-A case even more perspicuous is furnished in the history of Lazarus' resurrection from the dead.
+A case even more perspicuous is furnished in the history of Lazarus's resurrection from the dead.
 The dead man had been in the grave now four days.
-"It was a cave and a stone lay upon it."
-There are three things to be done:-(1) the stone is to be taken away from the mouth of the cave, (2) Lazarus is to be reanimated, and (3) his bandages are to be loosed.
+"It was a cave, and a stone lay upon it."
+There are three things to be done-First, The stone is to be taken away from the mouth of the cave; second, Lazarus is to be reanimated; and third, His bandages are to be loosed.
 The Lord might have spoken the word.
-The stone would have rolled aside, and the man, even now dead, would have come forth free.
-But the power of God may not be immediately exerted, when created power is equal to the work to be executed.
+The stone would have rolled aside, and the man, even now dead, would have come forthfree.
+But the power of God may not be immediately exerted, when created power is equal to the work to: be executed.
 Man can roll away the stone.
-Man can loose the grave clothes in which a corpse is wrapped.
+Man can loose the grave clothes in which a corpse iswrapped.
 God alone can reanimate the lifeless clay.
-Therefore the Saviour re-41 serves that part of the work alone for himself, in which human intervention would be vain.
-"Take ye away the stone," says he to them that stand by, "Lazarus come forth" is the word of power which the dead hears.
-"Loose him and let him go," he again addresses the spectators, when divine power immediately put forth is no longer wanted.
+Therefore, the Saviour reserves that part of the work alone for himself in which human intervention E would be vain.
+"Take ye away the stone," says he to them that stand by; "Lazarus, come forth," is the word of power which the dead hears.
+"Loose him, and let him go," he again addresses the spectators, when divine power immediately put forth is no longer wanted.